ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/introduction/introduction-to-statistics-and-probability.md

 The distribution of weights that we have seen above is very typical, and many measurements from the real world follow the same type of distribution, but with different mean and variance.
 This distribution is called **normal distribution**, and it plays a very important role in statistics.

 Using normal distribution is the correct way to generate random weights of potential baseball players.
-Once we know mean weight `mean` and standard deviation `std`, we can generate 1000 weight samples in the following way:
+Once we know the mean weight `mean`` and standard deviation `std`, we can generate 1000 weight samples in the following way:

 ```python
 samples = np.random.normal(mean, std, 1000)
 ```

-If we plot the histogram of the generated samples we will see the picture very similar to the one shown above.
+If we plot the histogram of the generated samples we will see a picture very similar to the one shown above.
 And if we increase the number of samples and the number of bins, we can generate a picture of a normal distribution that is more close to ideal:

 ```{figure} ../../../images/normal-histogram.png
 ---